Cancel anytime

 Overview

-The Inspire Corporate Bond Impact ETF (IBD) seeks to provide investment results that correspond to the performance, before fees and expenses, of the Inspire Corporate Bond Impact Index.
-It invests in investment-grade corporate bonds that align with biblical values, screening out companies involved in activities deemed objectionable.
+The Inspire Corporate Bond Impact ETF (IBD) seeks to provide investment results that correspond to the performance of the Inspire Corporate Bond Impact Index.
+It primarily focuses on U.S. dollar-denominated investment grade corporate bonds while applying a biblically responsible investing (BRI) screen.

 Reputation and Reliability